Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 # Slightly Wrong Explanation of Grip Theory

+The standard way to model a Rubik's cube or other twisty puzzle is either as a permutation of stickers, or split as a permutation for each piece type and an orientation for each piece.
+This is effective for most simple puzzles, but breaks down when we consider bandaged or jumbling puzzles.
+It also does not offer much insight into solving strategies, such as blockbuilding or commutator construction using piece isolation.
+(Note that solving strategies are outside the scope of this document.)

+Grip Theory (and its extension, Laminated Theory) provide an alternative approach.
+Instead of modeling the behavior of the puzzle as a whole, we model the behavior of individual pieces on their own, and then simply combine them to get the whole puzzle.
+This has proven to be a very effective way to model all sorts of twisty puzzles, draw analogies between them, and develop and describe solving strategies.

-Grip Theory is actually really simple if you hide all the complicated stuff in footnotes.
+Grip Theory has a reputation for being complicated, but it's actually really simple if you hide all the complicated stuff in footnotes.

 ## Basics

+Imagine a 3x3x3 Rubik's cube not as 54 stickers, but as 27 1x1x1 cubes, each with all six colors.
+Imagine placing a black dot on each sticker that existed on the original puzzle; so center pieces have 1 dot, edge pieces have 2 dots, corner pieces have 3 dots, and the core has no dots.
+Instead of thinking about how these 27 cubes exchange with each other, imagine that each one rotates on its own.
+The faces with dots tell you where it belongs on the combined puzzle.

-- The **attitude** of a piece is its current rotation compared to the solved[^solved-position] position.
+- The **attitude** of a piece is its current rotation relative to its solved state[^solved-position].
 - A **grip** is a region of space[^grip] you can[^turnable] turn.
 - A **twist** consists of a grip and a rotation[^rotations] that keeps that grip fixed (the rotation "stabilizes" the grip).
 - The **grip group** is the set[^group] of all the twist rotations[^rotations] and the rotations you can get by composing[^inverting] them (doing one and then the other).[^transformations] The grip group is the set of possible[^reachable] **attitudes** of a piece.
-- A grip is **active** on a piece if the piece is currently affected by twists on that grip.
-Otherwise the grip is **inactive** on that piece.
+- A grip is **active** on a piece if the piece is inside the region of the grip, and **inactive** if the piece is outside.
 We call this the **status** of the grip.
 - The **grip signature** of a piece is the status of each grip.
 In particular, the **current grip signature** of a piece is its grip signature in whatever state the puzzle is in right now.
 As a piece moves around, its current grip signature changes.
 - In casual conversation, we say that a piece **has** a grip if that grip is active for the piece.
 - The **solved grip signature** or **initial grip signature** of a piece is the grip signature it in its solved position.
-- A **puzzle** is defined by a grip group (e.g., rotations of a cube), a set of grips that are permuted[^acted-on] by a grip group (e.g., faces of a cube), and a set of a pieces.
+- A **puzzle** is defined by a grip group (e.g., rotations of a cube), a set of grips that are permuted[^acted-on] by a grip group (e.g., faces of a cube), and a set of pieces.
 Each piece is defined by its initial grip signature, which dictates how it moves around.
 - A **puzzle state** is just an attitude for each piece.
 - The current grip signature of each piece can be determined by transforming each member of its initial grip set by the current attitude of the piece.
 - To apply a twist to a puzzle: take all the pieces that are active on that grip and update each piece's attitude by composing it with the twist rotation.
 In other words: rotate all the pieces on that grip.